flame-engine/flame/doc/development/style_guide.md

 ### Imports

-- Avoid importing groups of APIs internally, for example, importing `lib/effects.dart` just to use `ScaleEffect`.
-Instead, import the file that defines `ScaleEffect`.

 - If you're using an external symbol that's defined in multiple libraries, prefer importing the smallest of them.
 For example, use `package:meta/meta.dart` to import annotations like `@protected`, or `dart:ui` to import `Canvas`.